tracy-o/learning-day/docs/load-test-results/2022-08-22-replicate-slow-redirects.md

 # Replicating Slow Redirects
 On Saturday 30th July 2022 we received a large spike of requests for the route '/vietnamese/' the trailing slash in this route led to it being redirected to '/vietnamese'.
-The unexpected thing about this according to our internal latency measurement it was taking us 309ms to return a binary response, much less that we should have done considering 301s have no body.
+This unexpectedly caused the internal latency metric 'Return Binary Response' to take as long as 309ms, much less that you would expect from a 301 with no body.

 ![](./img/2022-08-22-replicate-slow-redirects/vietnamese-event-responses.png)